Volunteer with Elephants in Northern Thailand at a truly unique Elephant Sanctuary

 Please be aware that harvesting pineapple plants, banana trees and corn for fodder is essential and regular work for volunteers.
 This involves chopping and dragging plants and trees over rough ground.
 Some heavy lifting is involved, which can be quite tiring work in the heat.
 It is essential that you wear appropriate clothing (sun hat, gloves, long sleeves and trousers) and sturdy footwear for this task, pace yourself, and drink plenty of water.

-This project offers brand new, purpose built on site accommodation in shared rooms for two to four people.
+This project offers purpose built on site accommodation in shared rooms for two to four people.
 Rooms have a lovely view over the project.
 You can literally go to sleep to the sound of elephants and wake up to see them strolling around the grounds; munching on some tasty bamboo or taking a refreshing shower.

 Much of the furniture is locally made using recycled wood and the rooms are spacious, clean and have lots of windows to take in the wonderful views of the project.